 And some small businesses go over the top in using them.

-Make no mistake, plugins are what make the WordPress CMS great.
+Make no mistake, plugins are what makes the WordPress CMS great.
 But going over the top and installing too many will slow your website down.

 Our advice, only add the plugins you really need.